sql server / recovery-backup-dr

 SQL Server backup uncertainty

-Use this when backup jobs exist, but retention, proof, and recovery confidence are weak enough that the team should not treat the issue as solved.
+Use this when backup jobs exist, but retention, restore testing, and recovery timing are weak enough that the company should not treat the issue as solved.

 Problem page